-In an M/M/1 system, with Poisson arrival rate λ ,

-- a) the departure instants of the customers constitute a Poisson process with intensity λ , - b) for all t the number of customers in the system, N_t , is independent of the output process before time t.
+In an M/M/1 system, with Poisson arrival rate $\lambda$ , - a) the departure instants of the customers constitute a Poisson process with intensity $\lambda$ , - b) for all t the number of customers in the system, $N_t$ , is independent of the output process before time t.
 Proof.

-a) The M/M/1 queue is time reversible.
-The reversed system behaves exactly as an M/M/1 queue.
-The departure process of the original queue is the same as the arrival process of the reversed system, which being identical with the arrival process of the original system is a Poisson process with intensity λ .

 b) The departure epochs of the reversed process before time t are arrival epochs of the original system after time t.
-Since the arrival instants constitute a Poisson process, its development after time t is independent of anything that has happended before t, and, in particular, of the current value of N_t .

-Burke's theorem (continued)

-Corollary 1

-By observing the departure process of an M/M/1 queue one cannot conclude anything about the current number of customers in the system.

-- If one has observed a burst in the output process, this is an indication that in the queue there probably has been more customers than ususal, but one does not get any information about the current nuber in system. - By observing the output process, it is not either possible to get any information about the service time $1/\mu$.
+Since the arrival instants constitute a Poisson process, its development after time t is independent of anything that has happended before t, and, in particular, of the current value of $N_t$ .
+Burke's theorem (continued) Corollary 1 By observing the departure process of an M/M/1 queue one cannot conclude anything about the current number of customers in the system. - If one has observed a burst in the output process, this is an indication that in the queue there probably has been more customers than ususal, but one does not get any information about the current nuber in system. - By observing the output process, it is not either possible to get any information about the average service time $1/\mu$ .
+Corollary 2 In an open queueing network, which additionally is acyclic (does not contain any feedback loops) all the queues are independent M/M/1 queues. - The arrival processes to each of the queues are indeed Poisson processes by the thorem. - The current states of the feeding queues are independent of their output processes prior to the current time; the state of the receiving queue, on the other hand depend, only on this prior output process.

-Corollary 2

-In an open queueing network, which additionally is acyclic (does not contain any feedback loops) all the queues are independent M/M/1 queues.

-- The arrival processes to each of the queues are indeed Poisson processes by the thorem. - The current states of the feeding queues are independent of their output processes prior to the current time; the state of the receiving queue, on the other hand depend, only on this prior output process.

 Remark